Potential Risks and Side Effects

 3. Gastrointestinal Issues: Some individuals may experience digestive discomfort when transitioning to a ketogenic diet, including constipation, bloating, and diarrhea.
 These symptoms are often temporary as the body adapts to the new dietary pattern, but they can be disruptive and uncomfortable if not managed effectively.

-See also Ketogenic Diet for Mental Health
+See also Blood Glucose Levels on Ketogenic Diet

 It is crucial to monitor ketosis-related risks closely, especially in the initial stages of adopting a ketogenic diet.
 Consulting with a healthcare provider or a nutritionist can help in navigating these potential challenges and ensuring a safe and sustainable approach to following a ketogenic eating plan.